 Take this opportunity to get fancy and head to see a family-friendly theater show.
 With so many Disney movies adaptations now on Broadway (like The Lion King, Aladdin or Frozen) there are plenty of kid-friendly options to choose from.
 Consider a weekend matinee, so they don’t have to stay up too late.
 Or for budget-friendly options, keep an eye out for local community theater or high school musical productions.

 Sign up for diving/scuba lessons

-Nothing like jumping into a large body of water to bring you closer to your spouse!
+Nothing like jumping into a large body of water to bring you closer to your partner!
 We recommend keeping this one a surprise until you arrive.
 The look on their faces when you arrive will be picture-worthy, so don’t forget your camera.